 Language often seems ill-suited to express what we feel.
 In the face of the overwhelming presence of works of art, the task of expressing in words what they say to us seems like an infinite and hopeless undertaking … One says this, and then one hesitates (TM 401).

-If the art work is an autonomous entity that stands-in-itself and does not refer to anything outside itself, what of art's speculative capacity to refer to other complexes beyond its immediate horizon?
+If the artwork is an autonomous entity that stands-in-itself and does not refer to anything outside itself, what of art's speculative capacity to refer to other complexes beyond its immediate horizon?
 The theological notion of a host can dissolve the inconsistency.
-On the one hand, for an art work to have a speculative capacity, it must invoke perimeters of meaning which transcend its own immediate circumstance.
-Without this, an art work cannot connect us with frameworks of otherness.
-Yet this argument threatens to turn Gadamer's aesthetics into an idealism referring specifically to the idea which the art work was invoking.
+On the one hand, for an artwork to have a speculative capacity, it must invoke perimeters of meaning which transcend its own immediate circumstance.
+Without this, an artwork cannot connect us with frameworks of otherness.
+Yet this argument threatens to turn Gadamer's aesthetics into an idealism referring specifically to the idea which the artwork was invoking.
 Art would once again be subordinated to a vehicle of philosophy.
-On the other hand, there is something within the constitution of an art work that makes it resist theoretical reduction.
+On the other hand, there is something within the constitution of an artwork that makes it resist theoretical reduction.
 Its invocation of an excess of meaning resists conceptual capture.
 This brings us to the crux of the matter.
-Do those the excess of meaning which a work can speculatively invoke exist apart from the work that summons them?
-The speculative dimensions of art suggest that an art work is indeed a host for that which lies beyond it and yet, at the same time, the transcendent dimensions of meaning (its excess of meaning), remains immanent within the work that invokes them.
+Does the excess of meaning which a work can speculatively invoke exist apart from the work that summons them?
+The speculative dimensions of art suggest that an artwork is indeed a host for that which lies beyond it and yet, at the same time, the transcendent dimensions of meaning (its excess of meaning), remain immanent within the work that invokes them.
 The presence of the transcendental only manifests itself through the work that hosts it.
-To put it another way, it is in the work that the transcendental set of meanings achieve their presence.
+To put it another way, it is in the work that the transcendental set of meanings achieves its presence.
 The full resonance of a subject-matter which of course extends well beyond any one work is nevertheless only discernible in the works that host them.
 Indeed, subject-matters do not exist apart from the works that manifest their presence.
 Ontologically speaking they inhere within the work.
 The work is the occasion in which these dimensions of meaning appear and they command the attention of the viewer so long as the work holds them in play.
 In other words, with regard to the tension between representation and presentation in Gadamer's position, the speculative charge of artworks does indeed suggest that they function as representational signs always referring beyond the given meaning.
-Yet this is another way of saying that, ontologically speaking, artworks functions as symbols.
-Considered as referential sign, what the art work refers to is not a world independent of the sign but another set of signs.
+Yet this is another way of saying that, ontologically speaking, artworks function as symbols.
+Considered as a referential sign, what the artwork refers to is not a world independent of the sign but another set of signs.
 However, such other configurations of meaning may mean more than the signs that invoke them but they are inherent within those very signs.
 In other words, the very signs which refer speculatively to other dimensions of meaning also function symbolically in that the other horizons of meaning invoked are immanent within the work's autonomy.
 As a symbolic host, the artwork holds that which refers beyond itself within itself.

 What binds us to a tradition, according to Gadamer, is not a misplaced conservatism but the questions a canon or body of work asks of us.
 However, the question of tradition is one of the most controversial within Gadamer's philosophy.
 It arises because of the way Gadamer establishes individual and collective learning on the acquisition of accrued experiences (Bildung) and practices, rather than upon any methodological norm.
 His argument exposes the Enlightenment prejudice against prejudice.
 The liberating and universalising aspects of reason tend to marginalise and chastise both the culturally different and the historically particular as divisive and irrational.
 Gadamer contends, however, that such an unqualified hypostasisation of reason and its methods has the unfortunate consequence of condemning as methodologically groundless the very valuations that ordinary linguistic and experiential practices are based on.
 Gadamer is not unsympathetic to Nietzsche, who rejects the claim that humanity is shaped by external necessity.
 Our existence within the world and our place within it is, metaphysically speaking, utterly contingent.
 If there is no metaphysical necessity that governs human practices, why should we even ask for a methodological grounding, when language has neither required nor functioned with such a license?
 Like Wilhelm Dilthey before him, Gadamer insists that nothing justifies and gives meaning to life other than life itself.
 This is not the invocation of nihilism, for life does not occur in a vacuum.
 Creatures such as humans, which have no pre-determined essence, only survive by both remembering what has worked well within a practice and by constantly testing it against contemporary needs and circumstances.
 There is a constant tension between acquired experience and the need to stabilise its lessons and the need to question and thereby destabilise the tried and the tested.
 All expressive practices depend upon an inheritance of insight and valuation.
 They are dependent upon accrued learning and experience.
 Such observations agitate Gadamer's critics, who see in the unreflective acceptance of the given an irresponsibly conservative privileging of the received, a wilful blindness to possible repressive or exclusionary practices within inherited modes of operation.
 In response to such scepticism, it must be acknowledged that inherited practices can, logically speaking, have negative entailments.
 However, a commitment to tradition, is not a commitment to remaining the same, and nor is it indicative of a wilful refusal to confront the negative entailments within what is transmitted historically.
 Traditions which are incapable of changing risk becoming outmoded.
 Traditions are not founded upon core and fixed identities.
 As vibrant religious and artistic traditions demonstrate, those which are in constant debate over aim and direction often prove engaging and influential.
 Traditions capable of subjecting their self-understanding to critique constitute continuities of conflict.
 The importance of received understanding for Gadamer is not its historical provenance but how it opens us towards and engages us with issues in a community of debate.
 The Cartesian project of subjecting all beliefs to sceptical examination until they can be methodologically affirmed is, in Gadamer's view, nihilistic.
 The project is implausible since the range and depth of pre-understanding is so extensive as to be untheorisable.
 To condemn pre-understanding as unjustifiable because it cannot be methodologically grounded is highly dangerous as it devalues those very insights upon which our initial world-orientation depends.
 It is not that these insights are instrinsically valuable but that they are essential staging posts in the journeys of understanding they enable.
 It is the continuous debate and dialogue over practice that enables participants to move on, widen and transform acquired experience.
 Movement and development is intrinsic to the German word for tradition: Überlieferung has the active connotation of both transmitting and handing something on.
 What a tradition transmits from age to age are questions, problems and issues.
 The importance of canonic works is not that they are peerless exemplars of an idiom or style but rather that they raise issues and difficulties in an exemplary way.
 Traditions can check their self-understanding against their own historical projections.
 A commitment to tradition is not a commitment to an academic antiquarianism.
 It is, essentially, a commitment to a field of debate.
 Tradition is presented as a resource and a provocation for thinking and creativity: whereas sameness is the currency of a conservative conception of tradition, instability, questions and the challenge of otherness are the drivers of Gadamer's more dialogical concept of tradition.